 “When I moved here, I just thought that this was my second chance to pursue a technology career, so I decided that once we got to the US, I would begin working towards a computer science or technology job,” said Zinet.

-Balancing Life, Education, and the rebuilding a Career in the US
+Balancing life, education, and the rebuilding of a career in the US

 Once she arrived in the US, to say that Zinet had a full plate would be a huge understatement.
 Between having a young child at home, another on the way, and trying to adjust to a new country and education curriculum, there was no shortage of priorities that she was trying to juggle.